romanaspeekbloor/SDRF-Monitoring/README.md

 # SDRF-Monitoring
-Monitoring the RF spectum useing SDR's
+Monitoring the RF spectum using SDR's
 Wideband RF